Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 3. Glossy (from perfectly reflecting to diffuse): we trace a shadow ray and a recursive new ray.
 What changes for each level of glossyness is the choose of the ray direction.
 We implemented a more or less glossy reflection.
 When the object is the least glossy, it is perfectly diffuse (the ray direction traced for the recursive call is perfectly random in the hemisphere with respect to the surface normal).
 When it is the most glossy, the vector chosen is the perfectly reflected one.
 The object can be in between these two extreme cases and is a bit reflective but not perfectly.

 ## Implementation
+### Diffuse
+We initially implemented diffuse with mirror and transparent but then we removed it as it is a limit case of glossy.
 ### Material
 We changed the Material class to match our new effects.
 We first removed every Phong lightning model value to keep only the object *color* (vec3 for RGB color).
 Aside that we have a boolean value for mirrorness, another one for transparency and then the refraction index and the glossyness coefficient.
 There is an order of priority: